-Stainless steel refretting is our specialty and is 90% of what we do by choice.
+Stainless steel refretting is our specialty and is 90% of what we do.
 Stainless steel by far makes the best fret material for acoustics, electrics and basses.
 It lasts 5 times longer than alloy and is without question the smoothest fret material to play.
 It does not change the sound of your guitar.
 Claims like that are just plain false!
 The fact is most shops don’t do refrets with stainless because it takes special equipment and knowledge to do it.
 We have designed and developed our own machines to cut and trim stainless.
 It cannot be done successfully with alloy techniques and tools.

 Click here for info on shipping USPS You need to ship the neck with the tuners installed on it.